dalenewman/Cfg-NET/Articles/Shorthand.md

 =========

 ### Intro
-Cfg-NET's shorthand helps you write more configuration with less `XML` or `JSON`.
+Cfg-NET.Shorthand helps you write more configuration with less `XML` or `JSON`.

 For example, writing transformations in `XML` is a bit verbose: